 - 2 whole Cornish Game Hens about 1.5 pounds each or 680 grams

 Moroccan Spice Blend (or can use store bought blend - 2 tablespoons)

-- ¼ tsp cayenne pepper dried ground (hold if like it mild)
+- ¼ teaspoon cayenne pepper dried ground (hold if like it mild)

-- 2 tbsp Moroccan Spice Blend see above for recipe
+- 2 tablespoon Moroccan Spice Blend see above for recipe

-- 2 tbsp parsley dried or ⅓ cup fresh chopped
+- 2 tablespoon parsley dried or ⅓ cup fresh chopped

 - 2 cloves garlic peeled and minced